nanochess/ecsbasic/README.md

     POS(expr)
     LPOS(expr)

 String support allows comparison between strings, string concatenation, and assorted functions.
-There's no support for arrays of strings.
+There's no support for arrays of strings nor bidimensional arrays.

 If you get an error, you can do debugging of the program by using PRINT to see the variables, and using GOTO to re-enter a program.
 RUN resets all variables.